fikay323/mini-commerce/README.md

 ## 🧪 Testing (Minimum Requirement)

-- ✅ `CartService` unit test using Jasmine/Karma
+- ✅ `CartService` unit test using Karma
-- Optionally test toast or product service
+- Wrote unit tests for other components and services

 ---